 Many young people struggle with anxiety, depression or other disorders at some point during their college years.
 UC San Diego Health offer culturally sensitive, evidence-based treatments for all types of general and complex mental health issues, tailored to the needs and common experiences of students.

-Our highly skilled health care teams provide mental health care services to students at UC San Diego and colleges throughout the San Diego region.
+Our highly skilled health care teams provide mental health care services to UC San Diego students.

 College Can Be Stressful